jwiegley/johnwiegley/posts/2005-05-27-being-together.md

 ---
 title: Being together
-date: Fri, 27 May 2005 12:00:00 +0000
 category: Poems
+location: Diedrich's Coffee, Marguerite, Mission Viejo, CA
 ---

-Location: Diedrich's Coffee, Marguerite, Mission Viejo, CA

     How can I describe being together?
     Every inch of you
     reached miles into me.

     Your hair
     more than beautiful strands of black,
-    like a dark river where my fingers
-    wandered and strayed.
+    like a dark river where my fingers wandered and strayed.

     Your whole being
-    was a banquet of heart and mind
-    to fill my beating cup.
+    was a banquet of heart and mind to fill my beating cup.

     I walk away from your table
     drunk every time --
     flush until my heart is dizzy.

-    If children laugh at my staggering walk
-    let them know
+    If children laugh at my staggering walk let them know
     how weak your memory makes me.

-    I am "ghani" now: rich like a king
-    whose eyes see only gold;
+    I am "ghani" now: rich like a king whose eyes see only gold;

-    Or a fish, not contented with drops
-    who in your ocean feels no need.
+    Or a fish, not contented with drops who in your ocean feels no need.